PM Modi to launch 5G services on October 1

-Prime Minister Narendra Modi is set to launch 5G services in India on October 1 at the annual technology conference Indian Mobile Congress (IMC).
+Prime Minister Narendra Modi will launch 5G services on Saturday while inaugurating the Indian Mobile Congress (IMC) in the national capital.

-The PM will inaugurate the IMC, which will be held at Pragati Maidan in Delhi October 1 to October 4.
+The new technology will provide seamless coverage, high data rate, low latency and highly reliable communications.

-The Department of Telecommunication in its official website put out an advertisement on Monday saying that the IMC will witness the launch of 5G services.
-The IMC is an annual event which will see participation from industry.
+Also Read — Russian minister shows interest in collaboration with India on telecom, 5G at ITU meet

 Check out DH's latest videos